Sayandey06/Sayandey06/README.md

 - 💞️ I’m looking to collaborate on my latest venture

 - Looking for tech savvy people in Veloguard

 - 😄 Pronouns: he /him

+- - Send your Inquires and DM if youre interested
+  📨 veloguardai@gmail.com

 <!---